Bad Bunny is on tour: here’s where you can see him and how to get tickets

 When and where is the next Bad Bunny Concert?

-Bad Bunny will play a show at Soldier Field in Chicago on Saturday (20 August).
+Bad Bunny will play a show at Nationals Park in Washington D.C. on Tuesday (23 August).

 The event is scheduled to begin at 6.30pm local time, with doors opening at 5pm.